-Over-excitability, lethargy, loss of coordination, slurred speech, sweating, hypertension, nausea, vomiting, and involuntary spasmodic movement of the eyeballs
+Overexcitability, lethargy, loss of coordination, slurred speech, sweating, hypertension, nausea, vomiting, and involuntary spasmodic movement of the eyeballs with antidepressants can be life threatening.

 The use of high doses of DXM in combination with alcohol or other drugs is particularly dangerous, and deaths have been reported.
 Approximately 5-10 percent of Caucasians are poor DXM metabolizers and at increased risk for overdoses and deaths.
-DXM taken with antidepressants can be life threatening.
+DXM taken